April reporting reminder (2023)

 Other political committees

-Other political committees (PACs), including separate segregated funds, committees with non-contribution accounts (also sometimes called “Hybrid” PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a semi-annual basis in 2021 file on a quarterly basis in 2022.
-Monthly filers continue on the monthly schedule in 2022.
+Political committees (PACs), including separate segregated funds, committees with non-contribution accounts (Hybrid PACs), independent expenditure-only committees (Super PACs) and other nonconnected committees that filed on a quarterly basis during 2022 file on a semi-annual basis in 2023.
+Monthly filers continue on the monthly schedule.

 Changing filing frequency